 Excellence in basketball is the core of what we stand for – and our programs are designed to coach underprivileged children who have never seen a basketball and develop them into skilled players and winning teams over 4 years of rigorous high quality training.
 Basketball provides these children – a passport and an alternate pathway to success in life.

-With 1,200 children at 14 centers (10 BMC schools, 1 tribal school, 1 orphanage and 2 slum programs – the program is among the world’s largest grassroots basketball program.
+With 2100 children at 20 centers (10 BMC schools, 5 tribal school, 2 Zilla Parishad, 1 College Program, 1 orphanage and 2 slum programs – the program is among the world’s largest grassroots basketball program.